viamrobotics/docs/docs/services/slam/cloudslam/_index.md

 You do not need to specify the map name or job id here, as the module should already be aware of any active mapping sessions for the machine

 4. Click the **Execute** button.
-   If everything is configured correctly, you should recieve a success message.
+   If everything is configured correctly, you should receive a success message.
 The DoCommand card should look something like:
    ![cloudslam wrapper docommand start](/services/slam/cloudslam-module-docommand-stop.png)

-and thats all!
+and that's all!
 You can view the final map in the `cloudslam-wrapper` card, or view the map in the [SLAM library](#the-slam-library-page)

 ## using previously captured data (Offline mode)